 It concentrates on improving leadership skills required to plan, prepare, deliver and evaluate a session.
 A number of National Governing Bodies have created specific progression awards which allow the successful candidate special access to their first coaching award in recognition of the skills, knowledge and abilities they gain during their CSL training.
 The course is run across the whole year with a mix of classroom and practical time preparing candidates for placements in primary schools and the wider community.

-The main event for the boys is ultimately the Primary Tag Rugby Festival, which they coordinate and run on the day.
-This year saw 30 local primary schools competing and was a huge success, serving as a testament to our boys ability to operate in this environment.
-It requires a lot of work in the lead up but provides the boys with a valuable skill set as they move into their final year of study and, ultimately, into the world of higher education.
+The main event for the students is ultimately the Primary Tag Rugby Festival, which they coordinate and run on the day.
+Around 30 local primary schools compete in this highly successful event, which is a testament to our students' ability to operate in this environment.
+It requires a lot of work in the lead up but provides the boys and girls with a valuable skill set as they move into their final year of study and, ultimately, into the world of higher education.